 Combination botanical therapies

 Combination botanical therapies are purported to be superior as they address multiple menopausal symptoms (as does oestrogen in MHT).
 However, difficulties may arise in determining the potential for adverse events and drug-herb interactions.
 There is insufficient evidence regarding efficacy and safety to recommend their use currently (1).

 Compounded bioidentical menopausal hormone therapy

 Compounded “bioidentical” hormones contain hormonal preparations which are aimed at correcting “hormonal imbalances” which may occur at menopause.
 However, there is no evidence to support the effectiveness or safety of these products.
-Not only is evidence lacking to support superiority claims of compounded bioidentical hormones over conventional menopausal hormone therapy, but these claims also pose the additional risks of variable purity and potency and lack efficacy and safety data.
-The Committee on Gynecologic Practice of the American College of Obstetricians and Gynecologists, the Practice Committee of the American Society for Reproductive Medicine and the US Endocrine Society have raised major concerns about the safety and efficacy of these products and recommend that patients be counselled to avoid their use (17) .
-(Please refer to AMS information sheet ‘Bioidentical Hormones for Menopausal Symptoms’).
+Not only is evidence lacking to support superiority claims of compounded bioidentical hormones over conventional MHT, these claims also pose the additional risks of variable purity and potency, and lack efficacy and safety data.
+The Committee on Gynecologic Practice of the American College of Obstetricians and Gynecologists, the Practice Committee of the American Society for Reproductive Medicine and the US Endocrine Society have raised major concerns about the safety and efficacy of these products and recommend that patients be counselled to avoid their use (14) .
+(Please refer to AMS information sheet Bioidentical hormones for menopausal symptoms)

 Progesterone cream also does not provide sufficient endometrial protection if used in conjunction with exogenous oestrogen.

 Vitamin E has not shown benefit in the treatment of menopausal hot flushes after breast cancer, and very limited efficacy in other women (16).

 No evidence of benefit for vasomotor symptoms in short term studies (2).

 No evidence of benefit for vasomotor symptoms in one RCT in women with breast cancer.